mojiastonybrook/Documentation_Logs/Mach3_Generation_Of_Event_Weights_and_Splines.md

 The branch is `DBarrow_JointFit`
 - from the top directory of this package run `make`

+The source codes are stored in `src_bin` sub-directory.

 ## Running OAGenWeightsApps
 ### Requirements
 Make sure of having installed `T2KReWeights` `NIWGReWeight` `neut` and other packages where the dials of interests are implemented